 Thoughts On The FIRE Movement

-I’ve been writing about FIRE since 2009 and I’m proud to see it explode in popularity since.
+I've been writing about FIRE since 2009 and I'm proud to see it explode in popularity since.
+As a pioneer of the modern day FIRE movement, I find it fascinating so many new definitions of FIRE have popped up.

 FIRE is a moving target.
 My ultimate goal while I was working was to earn $100,000/person in investment income in retirement.
 This meant $200,000 for my wife and me.
 But when our son was born, we bumped up our goal to $250,000.
 Since we plan to have another and stay in San Francisco or Honolulu, our FIRE income target is now $300,000.